elmarguevarra/visitor-management/README.md

 sam deploy --guided
 ```

+Create a new public certificate in us-east-1 if none
+Add CNAME records from the certificate in Hosted Zone
+Update Registed Domain name servers to match NS record in Hosted zone
+DNS propagation can take several minutes.
+Wait before accessing your custom domain

 The first command will build the source of your application.
 The second command will package and deploy your application to AWS, with a series of prompts:

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region, and a good starting point would be something matching your project name.